-2.7.1 Advantages of a Service Charge or Service Rate
+Advantages of a Service Charge or Service Rate

-If a Service Charge or Service Rate is levied for collection and disposal of refuse it is easily understood by the residents as a user-pays system.
+If a service charge is levied for collection and disposal of refuse it is easily understood by the residents as a user-pays system.
 There is also the ability to identify and apportion the costs of this service.

-Service Rates or Service Charges are also able to be levied on only those properties that receive a service, meaning that relief is provided to ratepayers who aren't able to use a particular service.
+Service charges are also able to be levied on only those properties that actually receive a service, meaning that relief is provided to ratepayers who aren't able to use a particular service.

-Service Rates or Service Charges are also not subject to the Fair Go Rate Cap, other than in the year of their introduction.
+Service charges are also not subject to the Fair Go Rate Cap, other than in the year of their introduction.
 This means that as costs of a service move outside of inflation, these costs can be effectively quarantined from within the Rate Cap.

-Service rates apply proportionally in the same way general rates are applied proportionally, in that properties with lower values pay lower rates.
+Service rates apply proportionally in the same way general rates are applied proportionally, in that properties with higher values pay higher rates.